felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 vs. folding corners.
 In the past, I would have been in the bookmark camp, but I'm now clearly a folded corners guy.

-Because each page has two corners, I use this to my full advantage.
+Each page has two corners and I use this to my full advantage.
 The top corner indicates my reading progress, and the bottom corner indicates my note-taking progress.
 And no risk of having your bookmark fall out of the book!